A complete guide to using an AI agent with Confluence in 2026

 Here’s how it works:

-You can forget about long, drawn-out development projects. eesel AI is designed to be completely self-serve.
-You connect your tools with one-click integrations and can have your AI agent up and running in minutes, often without ever needing to talk to a salesperson or write a line of code.
+• Get started in minutes, not months You can forget about long, drawn-out development projects. eesel AI is designed to be completely self-serve.
+You connect your tools with one-click integrations and can have your AI agent up and running in minutes, often without ever needing to write a line of code.

-This is where dedicated platforms really start to shine.
-Before you go live, eesel AI’s Simulation Mode lets you test your agent on thousands of your past tickets.
+• Full control and testing you can trust Before you go live, eesel AI’s Simulation Mode lets you test your agent on thousands of your past tickets.
 You can see exactly how it would have responded, get solid forecasts on its resolution rate, and tweak its behavior in a totally risk-free environment.

 A screenshot of the eesel AI platform’s Simulation Mode, where you can test the AI agent for Confluence on past tickets before going live.

 You also get fine-grained control.
-With **Selective Automation**, you decide which tickets the AI should handle.
-You could start with simple, repetitive questions and have it [pass everything else to a human](https://www.eesel.ai/blog/bot-or-human).
-You can even set it up to perform specific actions, like tagging tickets in your help desk or [looking up order details in Shopify](https://www.eesel.ai/blog/top-shopify-ai-apps-to-automate-support-sales-and-more) through an API call.
+With Selective Automation, you decide which tickets the AI should handle.
+You could start with repetitive questions and have it pass everything else to a human.
+You can even set it up to perform specific actions, like tagging tickets in your help desk or looking up order details in Shopify through an API call.

 Pricing explained